 - 1973 Annual tonne-mile demand growth 2%

 Shipping demand actually fell by 2.3% in 1975.
 In 1984, demand grew at 10.2%, but there is no peak in the freight rates in 1984.
-Difference in the two situations is due to laid-up tonnage.
+The difference in the two situations is due to laid-up tonnage.
 In 1970 and 1973, very little tonnage was laid-up.
 However, in 1984, over 20% of the fleet was laid up.
-In 1984, increase in demand was easily met from existing ship capacity and no peak in freight rates.
+In 1984, an increase in demand was easily met from existing ship capacity and no peak in freight rates.

 In 1970 and 1973 peaks, demand is at or near full ship capacity, so further increases triggered to generate large freight rate increases as supply response was very small.
 But, in 1984, there was plenty of spare capacity and significant increases in demand were met with no corresponding rise in freight rates.
-Shipping volatility index, based on 1985 = 100, shows that the average freight rate has risen sharply since 2003, and so the volatility of the freight rate.
-Dramatic change in the shipping market has been since 2003.
+The shipping volatility index, based on 1985 = 100, shows that the average freight rate has risen sharply since 2003, and so the volatility of the freight rate.
+The dramatic change in the shipping market has been since 2003.
 Since 2003, intra-year shipping volatility jumps from around 3% to figures which range between 14% and 33%.

-Dramatic increase in freight rates and volatility between 2003-2008:
+The dramatic increase in freight rates and volatility between 2003-2008:

 - Tonne-mile demand rose at a remarkable rate between 2003-2008 (over 6% per year)